-Rebounding is one of the most important aspects of winning basketball games.
+Rebounding is one of the most important aspects of winning games.
 Offensive rebounding gives your team extra chances, and free throw opportunities, and frustrates the defense.
-Defensive rebounding is a key part of good defense in general, limiting the offense to just one shot.
+Defensive rebounding is a key part of good defense, limiting the offense to one shot.
 A good thought is "one shot and out".

-Defensive rebounding combined with a quick outlet pass can be an effective offensive weapon, getting the transition game and fast break going, for a lay-up at the other end.
+Defensive rebounding combined with a quick outlet pass can be an effective offensive weapon, getting the transition game and fast break going.
 All good rebounders "have an attitude", a mind-set, that every rebound is theirs and are very aggressive on the boards.
 You’ve got to want it!

 Coaches love good rebounders and will reward them with more playing time.
 You may not be the best shooter or ball handler, but if you are a strong rebounder and defender, you will get to play.
 Good rebounders are important "role players".

-I believe this mind-set is something that needs to be ingrained, the earlier in a player's development the better.
-Get with your youth, middle school, freshman and JV coaches and make this a priority in their teaching, so that when they are at the varsity level, they already have that mind-set.
+This mind-set is something that needs to be ingrained early in a player's development.
+Get with your youth, middle school, freshman and JV coaches and make this a priority, so that when they are at the varsity level, they already have that mind-set.

-To help develop this attitude, as coach you must every day stress that rebounding is a very high priority item for you.
-In addition to rebounding drills, have the mind-set that every drill is a rebounding drill... once the shot goes up in any drill (be it offensive, defensive, shooting, etc) players must box-out and rebound... and "finish the drill!"
+To help develop this attitude, as coach you must every day stress that rebounding is a very high priority for you.
+In addition to rebounding drills, have the mind-set that every drill is a rebounding drill.
+Once the shot goes up in any drill (be it offensive, defensive, shooting, etc) players must box-out and rebound - and "finish the drill!"

-When players don't box-out and rebound and don't finish drills, have them run.
+When players don't box-out, rebound and don't finish drills, have them run.
 You'll hate to do it, but you may have to bench your star shooter for a minute or two if he/she is not boxing-out and rebounding.

 You have to send them the message.
 The best situation is when your players buy into it, are mentally tough, and take pride and ownership of their rebounding, and demand it of each other.